Lezalith/LezInventory/docs/example_fruit_items.md

 # Cranberries
 ![03_Cranberry](https://user-images.githubusercontent.com/56970124/191125583-c69fbc07-a35f-4c84-b993-933206984c1d.png)

 Cranberries in the only example fruit item that is both equippable and usable.
-It is one of the three with overwritten **__init__** method, others being Pear and Lemon.
+It is one of the few with overwritten **__init__** method, like Pear or Lemon.

 When equipped, it displays a simple message.
 Does nothing when unequipped.
 When used, displays a simple screen showing how many times this item has been equipped.